 My husband and I are no strangers to Cancer.
-Chemotherapy cured him of Non-Hodgkin lymphoma 20 years ago and I am still clear of Breast Cancer after a single mastectomy within a couple of years of my husband’s illness.
+Chemotherapy cured him of lymphoma 20 years ago and I am still clear of Breast Cancer after a single mastectomy within a couple of years of my husband’s illness.

 In February of 2011 my now 79 year old hubby was, again, diagnosed with Cancer.
 This time it was stage 3B Lung Cancer and we dug in our heels one more time.
 He received radiation and chemotherapy during most of April, completing the series near the end of the month.
 While it certainly wasn’t easy, it was much easier than 20 years ago.
 He was tired a lot, but at least the side effects were manageable.

 In June I noticed he was slurring his words.
 A scan revealed metastasis to his brain which meant more radiation.
 That treatment was completed by the end of the month and he was worn out.

 In mid July he became very ill and was admitted to the hospital for radiation pneumonitis (pneumonia).
 He remained in the hospital for about 6 days and an oxygen concentrator was set up at home so that he could have supplemental oxygen 24/7 when he returned.
 He carried a small tank with him when we left the house.

 Throughout this ordeal he went for acupuncture treatments and a Reiki practitioner came to the house regularly, but he was very weak.

 In early August we met with the Palliative Care Team and his oncologist told him that he probably had only weeks to live.
 He was admitted to Hospice on August 8th.